Haluk11/Bas-Fut/README.md

 # Bas-Fut

-A project of mine that i made a remastered version of my middle school project website bas-fut.tr.gg
+I am working on a web project, it is a remake version of my middle school project "bas-fut.tr.gg"